skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - when will the lockdown end in india
 - lockdown 3.0
 - lockdown 4.0
-- for how many days will the lockdown extent
+- for how many days will the lockdown extend

 ## intent:masks